 I’ve been working as a book coach for over a year (for paying clients, not my friends and family.
 Though I love my friends and family, they are a bit biased...Hi guys!
 Love you, mom!).

-I have four years of experience teaching high school English (two of which included upper level courses and AP training), which gave me TONS of experience providing feedback to writers in a way that was encouraging and inspiring--but also effective.
+I have three years of experience teaching high school English (two of which included upper level courses and AP training), which gave me TONS of experience providing feedback to writers in a way that was encouraging and inspiring--but also effective.

 I’m an Author Accelerator certified book coach.

-I’m part of the exclusive team of coaches over at Author Accelerator (that means I had to take THREE different tests that prove I know how to give feedback, how stories work, and how to help a writer improve their work -- and that was just to get an interview with them!
+I’m part of the exclusive team of coaches over at Author Accelerator (which means I had to take THREE different tests to prove I know how to give feedback, how stories work, and how to help a writer improve their work -- and that was just to get an interview with them!
 Trust me when I say they only hire the best.
 I know that’s tooting my own horn --ahem, pardon me--but it’s also just the truth).

 ~ My favorite food is homemade mac and cheese with tabasco sauce